Fare9/Fare9.github.io/_posts/2023-06-26-hexrays-challenge-triton.md

 }
 ```

-But with Ghidra we will find something like the next pictures:
+But with Ghidra we will find something like the next:

 <figure>
 <a href="/assets/images/hex-ray-challenge/8.png"><img src="/assets/images/hex-ray-challenge/8.png"></a>